 Power and frequency response

-The 308P goes all the way down to a flat 37 Hz at the -10 db points.
-This is plenty of low end for most types of music, and while smaller speakers are capable of coming close around the 40 Hz – 45 Hz range, you’ll find that at higher volumes they don’t quite hit the mark.
+The JBL 308P Mk2 goes all the way down to a flat 37 Hz at the -10 dB points.
+This is plenty of low end for most types of music, and while smaller speakers are capable of coming close around the 40-45 Hz range, you’ll find that at higher volumes they don’t quite hit the mark.
 The 308P can reach up to 24 kHz at the same -10 dB points.

 The speakers sound exceptionally balanced, especially when music isn’t as busy or at more moderate volumes.
 Since they are rear-ported speakers, special attention should be given to their positioning to help with any muddiness from the low end.

-The lower mids feel a bit bloated to our ears, and definition is lost in the 150 – 200 Hz range.
+The lower mids feel a bit bloated to my ears, and definition is lost in the 150-200 Hz range.
 There’s also a rattle coming from the back rear panel, which is unfortunate but doesn’t come as much of a surprise.

 JBL made these things as cheaply as they could without sacrificing the actual tech, and with all things considered, they’re still terrific speakers – just not perfect.